Conder announces bid for mayor

 Owensboro City Commissioner Larry Conder says he will run for the office of mayor in next year's election.

-Conder became the second person to publicly announce a bid for mayor when told "Live With Jeff" host Jeff Rhinerson on Tuesday afternoon.
+Conder became the second person to publicly announce a bid for mayor, following Commissioner Pam Smith-Wright, who announced last month.
+Conder told "Live With Jeff" host Jeff Rhinerson on Tuesday that he has a "new vision for 2020" predicated on public safety.

+"The most important thing today in our city is safety and making sure that everybody is safe, whether it's on the west side, east side or not; it doesn't matter, wherever they are," Conder said during the live Facebook broadcast.
+"You want everyone to be able to raise a family -- to be able to have jobs -- but if you don't have a safe community, all that may not matter.
+So, that's one of the biggest things that, today, we need to concentrate on."

+He said he was inspired to run for mayor because of an uptick in violence that has plagued particularly Owensboro's west side since the start of the new year.
+Gun violence is a pressing issue, he said, that needs City Hall's immediate attention.
+He applauded the Owensboro Police Department's decision to reinstigate a flex team to address violence but said that real change takes more long-term creative policy approaches like extending hours at the Dugan Best Recreation Center or advancing early education opportunities for children.

 Under a new administration at City Hall two years ago, he approved of an unpopular set of occupational and insurance premium tax hikes that were designed to stem deficit spending and right the ship.